-“You might die, it’s going to be uncomfortable and probably won’t have good food,” Musk told Peter Diamandis, the chairman and founder of the X-Prize Foundation for scientific discovery.
+“You might die, it’s going to be uncomfortable and you probably won’t have good food,” Musk told Peter Diamandis, the chairman and founder of the X-Prize Foundation for scientific discovery.

 Advertisements for the trip should make it clear that it will be an “arduous and dangerous journey where you may not come back alive,” Musk added.